AumPauskar/blog/content/posts/computer_network/cn.md

    - **Protocol:** This field specifies the protocol used in the data portion of the IP datagram.
 It is typically set to 6 for TCP and 17 for UDP.
    - **Header Checksum:** This field specifies the checksum of the IP header.
 It is typically set to 0 for IPv4.
    - **Source Address:** This field specifies the IP address of the sender.
 It is typically set to

+## Subnet
+A subnet is a logical subdivision of an IP network.
+It is used to divide a large network into smaller networks.

+### DHCP
+Dynamic Host Configuration Protocol (DHCP) is a network protocol used to dynamically assign IP addresses to devices on a network.
+It is used to ensure that the network is operating at an optimal level and that the network is not overloaded.
+DHCP is typically implemented at the **application layer** of the OSI model.

+### NAT: Network Address Translation
+Network Address Translation (NAT) is a technique used to translate private IP addresses to public IP addresses.
+It is used to ensure that the network is operating at an optimal level and that the network is not overloaded.
+NAT is typically implemented at the **network layer** of the OSI model.

+## IPV6
+IPv6 is the sixth version of the Internet Protocol (IP).
+It is used to identify devices on a network and route traffic between them.
+IPv6 addresses are 128-bit numbers that are typically expressed in hexadecimal notation.

+### IpV6 datagram format
+- **Version:** This field specifies the version of IP being used.
+It is typically set to 6 for IPv6.
+- **Traffic Class:** This field specifies the type of service requested by the sender.
+It is typically set to 0 for IPv6.
+- **Flow Label:** This field specifies the flow label for the IP datagram.
+It is typically set to 0 for IPv6.
+- **Payload Length:** This field specifies the length of the IP datagram, including the header and data.
+It is typically set to 40 bytes for IPv6.
+- **Next Header:** This field specifies the protocol used in the data portion of the IP datagram.
+It is typically set to 6 for TCP and 17 for UDP.
+- **Hop Limit:** This field specifies the maximum number of hops that the IP datagram can take before being discarded.
+It is typically set to 64 for IPv6.
+- **Source Address:** This field specifies the IP address of the sender.
+It is typically set to
+- **Destination Address:** This field specifies the IP address of the receiver.
+It is typically set to
+- **Data:** This field contains the data being transmitted.